mongodb/specifications/source/unified-test-format/unified-test-format.rst

     { $$type: <bsonType> }
     { $$type: [ <bsonType>, <bsonType>, ... ] }

-This operator can be used anywhere a matched value is expected (including an `expectedResult <operation_expectedResult_>`_).
+This operator can be used anywhere a matched value is expected (including `expectResult <operation_expectResult_>`_).
 The test runner MUST assert that the actual value exists and matches one of the expected types, which correspond to the documented types for the
 `$type <https://docs.mongodb.com/manual/reference/operator/query/type/>`__
 query operator.